dqops/dqo/docs/integrations/azure-data-factory/index.md

 )
 ```

-The Error code transcode the severities to the integer numbers marking severities as follows: warning - 1, error - 2, fatal - 3.
+The Error code transcodes the severities to the integer numbers marking severities as follows: warning - 1, error - 2, fatal - 3.
-The code 4 stands for another issues such as sensors execution errors or user misconfigurations in DQOps.
+The code 4 stands for other issues such as sensor execution errors or user misconfigurations in DQOps.

 ![Adding connection settings](https://dqops.com/docs/images/integrations/azure-data-factory/if-statement-configuration.png){ loading=lazy; }